anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-04-21-Risk-and-Returns---the-Sharpe-Ratio.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="8.-The-Sharpe-Ratio,-Step-1:-The-Average-Difference-in-Daily-Returns-Stocks-vs-S&amp;P-500">8.
-The Sharpe Ratio, Step 1: The Average Difference in Daily Returns Stocks vs S&amp;P 500<a class="anchor-link" href="#8.-The-Sharpe-Ratio,-Step-1:-The-Average-Difference-in-Daily-Returns-Stocks-vs-S&amp;P-500"> </a></h2><p>Now we can finally start computing the Sharpe Ratio.
+<h2 id="The-Sharpe-Ratio,-Step-1:-The-Average-Difference-in-Daily-Returns-Stocks-vs-S&amp;P-500">The Sharpe Ratio, Step 1: The Average Difference in Daily Returns Stocks vs S&amp;P 500<a class="anchor-link" href="#The-Sharpe-Ratio,-Step-1:-The-Average-Difference-in-Daily-Returns-Stocks-vs-S&amp;P-500"> </a></h2><p>Now we can finally start computing the Sharpe Ratio.
 First we need to calculate the average of the <code>excess_returns</code>.
 This tells us how much more or less the investment yields per day compared to the benchmark.</p>
 </div>
 </div>
 </div>